mininode/mininode/README.md

 ## Build Instructions

-This uses GNU make and it is currently being developed on and forLinux, other systems are not yet supported but this should also work on OSX, Illumos/Solaris and *BSD (possibly with minimal porting effort).
+This uses GNU make and it is currently being developed on (and for) Linux, other systems are not yet supported but this should also work on OSX, Illumos/Solaris and *BSD (possibly with minimal porting effort).